Skip to content

 Status: released

-About The Kerala Story Movie
+Where to Watch The Kerala Story (Stream)

 • The Kerala Story was heavily promoted by the incumbent Bharatiya Janata Party (BJP), which leveraged the film in its campaigning for the Karnataka assembly election.
 However, film critics accorded it overwhelmingly negative reviews, characterizing the work as Islamophobic propaganda.